dglauber1/dglauber1.github.io/index.md

 ---
-prev-musing: what-my-bones-know
+prev-musing: the-thing-we-dont-yet-know
-title: the thing we don't know yet
+title: as we are
-time: 🌔
+time: 🌖
 collection: musings
 ---
-<cite>Rebecca Solnit:</cite>
-> Take those walks, make those burritos, wander aimlessly...
-So often, we're looking for the thing we don't know - or we need the thing we don't know yet - and being open is how we find it.
+<cite>Anaïs Nin:</cite>
+> We don't see things as they are.
+> We see them as we are.